Financial Services Guide

 Unless we tell you in writing that we will provide our service on a "Fee Only - no commission" basis, we are remunerated by commission from the relevant insurer whenever you enter into an insurance policy arranged by us (including renewal and some variations which increase the premium payable).

-The commission is a percentage of the insurer’s base premium (i.e. premium excluding stamp duty, fire services levy, GST or any other government charges, taxes, fees or levies).
-Different insurers can agree to pay us different commission rates for the same type of products.
-The rates also vary for each product type.
+The commission is calculated as a percentage of the insurer’s base premium (i.e. premium excluding stamp duty, fire services levy, GST or any other charges).
+Insurers generally pay similar commission rates based on the type of product and these can vary from 0% to 27.5%.
+Low commission on the high premium products and higher commission on the lower premium or higher administrative products

 The commission does not represent our profit margin as it also reimburses us for administrative and other expenses we incur in providing our services.
 The commission is included in the premium amount set out in your invoice and we receive it when you pay the premium or at a later time agreed with the insurer.